 Medicine today has the power to prolong life.
 Many of us will live longer because of medical advances and prevention.
 Sometimes however, it simply prolongs death or maintains a poor quality of life.
 For this reason, more doctors, patients, and families are turning to end of life care.
 It focuses on the dignity, quality, and sanctity of life if a cure is out of reach.

 There are many parts to end-of-life care.
 They include emotional and philosophical concerns, legal steps, and types of care.
 It is important that each of us should think about these factors ahead of time.
-Ideally it is done with legal support before a medical crisis occurs.
+Ideally it is done with family, social, and legal support before a medical crisis occurs.
 This can prevent confusion and ease stress in a difficult time.

 You can begin by asking yourself some tough emotional questions:

 Seek advice from others in your life such as family or religious leaders.

 Above all, make sure that family members know what your choices are.
 If possible, put your choices and values into writing.
 Make sure people know where these are written down.

 For most of us it is very hard to imagine how we will feel when faced with a serious illness or injury.
 It is perhaps only human nature to wait until the crisis is upon us.
 Unfortunately, you may not be able to share your choices at that time.
 You may be unconscious or unable to think well.
 Fortunately, there are tools to help:

 Advance directives are written legal documents.
 They state your wishes if you can no longer speak for yourself.
 It lets your medical team and loved ones know your choices so they don’t have to guess.
 The directives can prevent decisions you would not want for yourself.
 Advance directives often include:

 A healthcare proxy is someone you choose to make medical decisions for you.
 They will only make decisions when you are not able to make them for yourself.
 It is also called power of attorney for health care.